tomcritchlow/tomcritchlow.github.io/start-here.md

 title: New?
 Start Here
 ---

 Hey, welcome!
-I'm an independent consultant and blogger.
+I'm an independent strategy consultant and blogger.
 I recently launched an online course.
 I write about all kinds of things.
 Some of my best pieces are below:

 <div class="flex-l f5 pt4">